KedArch/BetterCoinflips/README.md

  21. Their inventory will be swapped with another player's inventory.
  22. They will be teleported to a random room.
  23. They will be handcuffed and lose their items.
+ 24. They can become WIDE.
+ 25. They can become HUGE.

 - The plugin will prevent the spawns of a specified amount of coins around the map.
 - The plugin will replace a specified amount of the chosen item (by default SCP-500) with a coin in the SCP pedestals.